Nuit Blanche takes over Toronto tonight. Here is what you need to know about road closures and TTC service

 -

-Sask. man pleads guilty in U.S. after unknowingly providing videos of men raping toddlers to FBI agent
+Sask. man pleads guilty in U.S. after providing videos of men raping toddlers to FBI agent he thought was pedophile

 A Saskatchewan man living in the United States has pleaded guilty to possessing child pornography after he unknowingly provided disturbing videos to an FBI agent he thought was a pedophile.